Table of Contents

 Board review style answer #1

 E. Trauma induced coagulopathy.
 Due to activation of platelets during refrigeration, they are rapidly removed from circulation within 48 hours by macrophages and hepatocytes and thus currently are not approved for patients requiring prophylactic platelet transfusion.
 While room temperature platelets still offer better recovery beyond 48 hours, cold stored platelets offer the benefit of shortened bleeding times and faster clot formation, making this product desirable for the bleeding patient.
-Cold stored platelets are only approved for up to 3 days when stored at 1 - 6°C without agitation for trauma patients; however, a recent variance from the FDA has permitted the military to allow usage of cold stored platelets for up to 14 days without agitation.
+A recent variance from the FDA has permitted the use of cold stored platelets for up to 14 days without agitation.

 Comment Here